About The Summer School

 To facilitate the search, in our subscription

-we invite the participants to indicate whether they are prone to
+we invite the participants to indicate whether they would like to

 share a room.

-Ideal locations to seek for an accommodation would be: 1) the old city center within the enceinte of the Venetian walls, or 2) along the line of the city bus route #11 or #20.
+Ideal locations to seek for an accommodation would be: 1) the old city center within the Venetian walls, or 2) along the line of the city bus route #11 or #20 for ease of transportation.

 The hotels listed below provide an affordable accommodation in the city center.
 An additional list of hotels can be found on the visitor's page of the Department of Physics of the University of Crete.